Bort: Algorithms and Applications

 Model Compression

-In general, training most neural networks is known to be in NP-complete (proven by reduction from another NP-complete problem, graph coloring!).
-However, in practice, we approximate it ok-ishly for breakfast, all thanks to SGD, back-propagation, and a healthy disregard of computational hardness in favor of GPU cycles.
+In general, training most neural networks is known to be in NP-complete (proven by reduction from another NP-complete problem, graph colouring!).
+However, in practice, we approximate it ok-ishly for breakfast, all thanks to SGD, back-propagation, and a healthy disregard of computational hardness in favour of GPU cycles.

 Indeed, many approximation approaches exist that are heuristic in nature, such as: